 Oxford Academic Health Partners (OAHP) was formally designated as Oxford's Academic Health Science Centre (AHSC) for five years from 1 April 2020.
 OAHP includes two NHS Foundation Trusts (OUH and Oxford Health), two Universities (Oxford and Brookes) and Health Innovation Oxford and Thames Valley (formerly the AHSN).
-The OAHP aims to support and facilitate collaboration across its partners to improve health and care through increased translation of discoveries from early scientific research into benefits to patients.
 OAHP seeks to drive purposeful collaboration across health and care for research and innovation regionally.
 It does this by providing timely and strategic advice for the local ecosystem and supporting alignment of processes between the NHS Trusts and Universities.
 OAHP also contributes to a national network of AHSCs.
 The completion of an inclusive joint research office in April 2022 was an important milestone for the Partnership.
 The Oxford Joint Research Office will be a key contributor to Oxford's future vision for the wider campus as an international centre for multi-disciplinary and cross-sector research.
 Team Contact:

-Sara Ward Chief Operating Officer Oxford Academic Health Partners sara.ward1@ouh.nhs.uk www.oxfordahsc.org.uk
+Sara Ward Chief Operating Officer Oxford Academic Health Partners sara.ward1@ouh.nhs.uk www.oahp.org.uk